Neo: The World Ends with You: Plot

-Over the course of the third week, the Wicked Twisters do battle with Shiba's Plague Noise, which can erode the barrier between reality and the afterlife.
-Due to their aggressive mind-consuming behavior spreading in both planes, victims of those attacked have their psyche warped in different ways, ranging from total apathy dubbed “Shibuya Syndrome” among the living, to more severe cases of aggression as well as amnesia among Players.
-Minamimoto returns and challenges the group to a fight; they are rescued by the real Neku, who explains that Reaper Coco Atarashi orchestrated his second death in a futile attempt to save Shinjuku from erasure, and that they have since been investigating the incident in the hopes of protecting Shibuya.
-Coco reveals that Tsugumi is the lone survivor of Shinjuku's erasure and that her soul has been sealed in a stuffed Mr. Mew, revealed to be the original Mr. Mew that Shiki made; the group uses their powers to talk with her and learn that she has been sending visions of the future to Neku and Rindo to try to avert Shibuya's erasure.
+During the third week, the Wicked Twisters battle Shiba's Plague Noise, which can erode the barrier between reality and the afterlife.
+Due to their aggressive mind-consuming behavior spreading in both planes, victims have their psyche warped in different ways, ranging from total apathy dubbed "Shibuya Syndrome" among the living, to more severe cases of aggression and amnesia among Players.
+Minamimoto returns and challenges the group to a fight, but the real Neku rescues them and explains that Reaper Coco Atarashi orchestrated his second death in a futile attempt to save Shinjuku from erasure, and that they have since been investigating the incident in hopes of protecting Shibuya.
+Coco reveals that Tsugumi is the sole survivor of Shinjuku's erasure and that her soul has been sealed in a stuffed Mr. Mew, revealed to be the original Mr. Mew that Shiki made; the group uses their powers to talk with her and learn that she has been sending visions of the future to Neku and Rindo in an attempt to avert Shibuya's erasure.

-The Wicked Twisters battle and erase Shiba, but are confronted by Kubo.
-Kubo reveals that he has been masquerading as one of Shiba's Reaper subordinates but is in fact an Angel who gave Shiba his powers over Plague Noise and is the true mastermind behind the erasure of Shinjuku.
-He also gave Rindo his time-traveling powers via his Player Pin, which absorbs the lost thoughts of the timelines he leaves behind in order to fuel a swarm of Noise that Kubo releases to destroy Shibuya.
-The Wicked Twisters battle Kubo, but all save Rindo are erased before Kubo is annihilated from reality by Shinjuku's Composer, Hazuki "Haz" Mikagi.
+The Wicked Twisters battle and erase Shiba, but Kubo confronts them and reveals that he has been masquerading as one of Shiba's Reaper subordinates, but is in fact an Angel who gave Shiba his powers over Plague Noise and is the true mastermind behind the erasure of Shinjuku.
+He also gave Rindo his time-traveling powers via his Player Pin, which absorbs the lost thoughts of the timelines he leaves behind to fuel a swarm of Noise that Kubo releases to destroy Shibuya.
+The Wicked Twisters battle Kubo, but all except for Rindo are erased before Shinjuku's Composer, Hazuki "Haz" Mikagi, permanently exorcises Kubo from reality.

 Shibuya is saved and Rindo finds himself back in the real world, but all of his teammates have been erased from reality.
 Haz offers Rindo the chance to go back in time once more to save his friends, although doing so will once again put the city at risk of being destroyed by Kubo's Noise.
-Rindo rallies all of the survivors and with the help of his friends, overwrites the lost thoughts with the thoughts of present-day Shibuya, which weakens Kubo's Noise swarm.
+Rindo rallies the survivors and, with help from his friends, overwrites the lost thoughts with the thoughts of present-day Shibuya, which weakens Kubo's Noise swarm.
 The remaining Noise coalesce into a powerful Noise called Phoenix Cantus, which the Wicked Twisters destroy.
-In the aftermath, Rindo and his friends all return to reality along with Shoka, who is brought back to life by Yoshiya "Joshua" Kiryu, Shibuya's Composer; the repentant Shiba returns to Shinjuku along with the remaining Shinjuku Reapers to rebuild the city.
+In the aftermath, Rindo and his friends return to reality along with Shoka, who Yoshiya "Joshua" Kiryu, Shibuya's Composer, resurrects; the repentant Shiba returns to Shinjuku along with the remaining Shinjuku Reapers to rebuild the city.